-Predictive power of Home Energy Score (HES) methodology was first deployed in a project between Rebuilding Together Pittsburgh and Tri-COG Land Bank, who jointly committed to achieving high energy efficiency in a vacant home renovation in Braddock.
+Predictive power of Home Energy Score (HES) methodology was first deployed in 2022 in a project between Rebuilding Together Pittsburgh and Tri-COG Land Bank, who jointly committed to achieving high energy efficiency in a vacant home renovation in Braddock.

 The initial pre-construction energy audit of this 2 BR home showed the predicted Energy Use Intensity of 152 kBTUs/sf/y, total energy at 187 MBTUs, and energy cost ~$2,140 per year.
 For the modeling, we assumed all windows and doors were present.
 The house received a HES of 1, the lowest possible on the efficiency scale.
 It had an ancient heating system, and no insulation anywhere.